My role & responsibilities:

 Education:

-BSc Environmental Sciences with majors in Archaeology and Anthropology, (2015) Simon Fraser University
+BSc Environmental Sciences, Majors in Archaeology and Anthropology, Simon Fraser University, 2015

-Certificate, Cultural Resource Management, (2015) Simon Fraser University
+Certificate, Cultural Resource Management, Simon Fraser University, 2015

 A few fun facts for when we meet!